Rank and Rent

 You might even have heard the term ‘digital landlord‘ being thrown around.

-In this article, we’re going to let you know what rank and rent SEO really is, and how you can become a digital landlord.
+In this article, we’re going to let you know what rank and rent SEO really is, and how you can become a digital landlord where you rent out online digital real estate assets.

 We’ll take an in-depth look at how the rank and rent model works, the local SEO skills you’re going to need, and how you can start to make money from the process.

-- 1 What are the Rank and Rent SEO model?
+- 1 What is the Rank and Rent SEO model?

 - 2 What is a digital landlord?